2 days · Culture lovers

 - 14:00 - 15:30

-Ernst Bloch Centre
+Ernst Bloch Center

-In the Walzmühle complex near the main station, the Ernst Bloch Centre is dedicated to the philosopher born in Ludwigshafen, the thinker behind the 'Principle of Hope'.
+In the Walzmühle complex near the main station, the Ernst Bloch Center is dedicated to the philosopher born in Ludwigshafen, the thinker behind the 'Principle of Hope'.
 His extensive private library is kept here, alongside exhibitions on utopia and hope.

 - 16:00 - 17:30